MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 # Hotfixing an AppSource app

-A `hotfix` is defined as the submission of a new version of an AppSource app, which won't be the latest version available in AppSource.
+A `hotfix` is defined as the submission of a new version of an AppSource app, outside the planned scheduling, whether the hotfix applies to the latest major, latest minor app, or a previous version.

 For example, if you have version 2.0.0.0 of your app available in AppSource, and you submit a new version 1.5.0.0, then version 1.5.0.0 is considered a hotfix because 1.5.0.0 won't be the latest version available.